isignpy/isign/docs/signer_modules.md

 Consequently, if you need to store your keys in an HSM, you can make life easier on yourself by treating some or all of the certificates as information you pass in as arguments.
 Your certificate just needs to be paired with the right key.

+### Invocation
+Be aware that command line arguments aren't secure.
+Other users can see the exact command you are running, and it might be stored in your shell's `history`.
+So avoid doing things like `--signerArg='password=hunter2'`.

+For passing sensitive configuration into your signer module, you should consider other strategies.

+* Pass the path to a configuration file, like, `--signerArg='config=~/alice/signerconfig.json` with appropriately secure permissions on that file
+* Use environment variables.
+They will be available to your entire process, including within your signer class.